 |Preferred Equity||$1,200,000||Second||Fixed 9% return + 20% equity kicker|

-After five years, the property is appraised for $4 million, and the existing loan is paid off.
+After five years, the property is then appraised for $4 million, and the existing loan is paid off.
 The preferred equity investor receives its initial investment of $1.2 million plus $200,000, which is its 10% share of the property appreciation, while the sponsor receives any remaining profits.

 What is Mezzanine Debt?